Skip to content →

 All staff at Academy-South are trained annually in verbal de-escalation strategies and physical management of students in crisis using the Crisis Prevention Institute training curricula.

 The intern would have the opportunity to work directly with a school population of approximately 35-40 students who have significant emotional and behavioral disabilities.
-Responsibilities include conducting initial evaluations and reevaluations to determine special education eligibility, the creation, revision of behavioral intervention plans including the completion of the functional behavioral analysis, and assisting in manifest determination meetings.
-The intern will provide individual and group therapy to students at Academy-South and will work directly with a number of community agencies including the local hospital/education liaison, police consultants, SASS workers, DCFS, etc. An intern can expect to play an interventionist role in school crises as they arise and be fully familarized with suicide assessment, threat assessment, and mandated reporting. .
+Responsibilities include conducting initial evaluations and reevaluations to determine special education eligibility, the creation and revision of behavioral intervention plans including the completion of the functional behavioral analysis, and assisting in manifest determination meetings.
+The intern will provide individual and group therapy to students at Academy-South and will work directly with a number of community agencies including the local hospital/education liaison, police consultants, SASS workers, DCFS, etc. An intern can expect to play an interventionist role in school crises as they arise and be fully familiarized with suicide assessment, threat assessment, and mandated reporting.

 The ISPIC intern will report to and be supervised by an onsite school psychologist.
 The intern will also participate in weekly supervision with the district’s clinical/school psychologist, Nate Elzinga or Brian Lazzaro.
-The intern will be responsible for taking a leadership role in completing therapeutic assessments and will participate in Peer Consultation/Training Opportunities (see above), in addition to serving a 20-day rotation within the local elementary/junior high school district.
+The intern will be responsible for taking a leadership role in completing therapeutic assessments and will participate in Peer Consultation/Training Opportunities (see above), in addition to the option of serving a 20-day rotation within the local elementary/junior high school district.

 In addition to the intern’s primary responsibilities, the intern will also have exposure to additional therapeutic programs at the Higgins Education Center.
 This includes D211 New Endeavors, whose mission is to establish a positive and supportive learning community in which the students enrolled will develop the academic, emotional, and life skills to support success in life and daily living skills beyond high school.
 The culture of the program facilitates the growth of positive peer and adult relationships, appropriate social skills, and the acceptance of personal responsibility for behaviors and choices.
 The culture of the program also expects that all members of the learning community will facilitate student transition into productive and constructive adulthood.